willyspinner/missing-child/README.md

 # TODO
 Things we need to do:
-- [ ] Implement attention layer (Mother / Father look-likedness)
-- [ ] Implement more loss functions if needed (e.g. crossentropy?)
+- [x] Implement more loss functions if needed (e.g. crossentropy?)
 - [x] Visualize using tensorboard.
-- [ ]  Finish train_model.py  and model.py
+- [x]  Finish train_model.py  and model.py
-- [ ] Implement data loader class to load images from FIW / other dataset
+- [x] Implement data loader class to load images from FIW / other dataset
 - [ ] Implement algorithm to sample (MF-C) pairs used in triplet pairs
 - [ ]  Design The backend
 - [ ]  Design The frontend